department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/remote-discovery/research-findings.md

   - 10: have used

 - **Text Message**
-  - 0: preferred method
   - 0: have used
-  - (1 - heard about)
+  - (1 - heard about it)

-### Checking in with a VA staff member can offer valuable human interactions for Veterans, but Veterans are sometimes made to feel unimportant or insulted during these interactions.
+#### Checking in with a VA staff member can offer valuable human interactions for Veterans, but Veterans are sometimes made to feel unimportant or insulted during these interactions.
 **Benefits**
 - Human interaction
   - “I like the human interaction, because I don’t get it elsewhere.”